 Here’s an example of how this works...

 Let’s say the supplier has a T-Shirt.
 This T-Shirt comes in several sizes that need to be grouped together.
 In this example, each individual size, or “variant”, would have a unique SKU.
 Each SKU must be unique and must match the supplier's identifier for the specific style, color, and size in the supplier's system.
 This way, when the SKU is ordered, the supplier will ship the appropriate item.
-For example, the SKU for a large T-Shirt could be "plainwhitet-s".
+For example, the SKU for a size small T-Shirt could be "plainwhitet-s".
 The "s" at the end indicates that this is the "Small" size.

 Along with the SKU, you will need to set an appropriate "Product Group" for that T-Shirt.
 The “Product Group” indicates that each variant in the group can be lumped together as a single product, or “Parent”, of the individual sizes.
 In this example, an appropriate Product Group could be "plainwhitet".
 If the group has three sizes, Large, Medium and Small, each of those SKUs would have "plainwhitet" as the Product Group.